nexxpix/products-pack/readme.md

 ## Other ?

-Once you have found a pack or a product that belongs to a pack, simply use the PRODUCT loop with $ID or $PRODUCT_ID variable as ID parameter tu access all the product's information.
+About integration : once you have found, with the loop, a pack or a product that belongs to a pack, simply use the PRODUCT loop with $ID or $PRODUCT_ID variable as ID parameter tu access all the product's information.